-In reservoir computing, a sparse, highly recurrent neural network is defined as the ``reservoir," and data is passed through the reservoir and then processed by a trained, typically linear ``readout" layer that interprets the output of the reservoir (Figure~\ref{fig:reservoir}).
+In RC, a sparse, highly recurrent neural network is defined as the ``reservoir", and data is passed through the reservoir and then processed by a trained, typically linear ``readout" layer that interprets the output of the reservoir (Figure \ref{fig:reservoir}).
 Reservoirs are typically well-suited to temporal data tasks.
-In the context of neuromorphic computing, reservoirs were typically implemented using a recurrent spiking neural network; in this case, the reservoir computing approach is referred to as liquid state machines.
-Reservoir computing approaches have also been applied to static computer vision tasks as well as event-based camera data and videos.
-A key issue with reservoir computing is defining the appropriate structure of the reservoir.
+In the context of neuromorphic computing, reservoirs were typically implemented using a recurrent spiking neural network; in this case, the RC approach is referred to as liquid state machines.
+RC approaches have also been applied to static computer vision tasks as well as event-based camera data and videos.
+A key issue with RC is defining the appropriate structure of the reservoir.
 Iranmehr, et al., have demonstrated a spiking reservoir approach on N-MNIST, an event-based version of the MNIST dataset, where they define the reservoir based on ionic density in an ionic environment~\cite{iranmehr2020ils}.
 Others have used evolutionary approaches to define the reservoir structure~\cite{reynolds2019intelligent, tang2022evolutionary}.
 Others have proposed leveraging ensembles of reservoirs to achieve higher accuracy on image classification tasks~\cite{wijesinghe2019analysis}.